 Abstract:

-Many countries especially the developing countries rich in oil and gas have adopted measures to improve the management of this scarce resource to improve their economies.
-Development of local content policies (LCP) has become a crucial topic in managing this natural resource.
-Tanzania as among the countries endowed with the natural gas reserves has enacted the LCP to ensure the effective management of these resources.
-This paper identifies the existing gap in the Tanzania LCP in the oil and gas sector.
-The gap was identified using a systematic literature review and interviews sessions.
-Based on this paper, the gap has been focused on challenges and strategies used to implement local content policy.
-The study identified some significant local content (LC) strategies adopted by most of the resource-rich countries.
-However, in the Tanzania LC regime, some of the important strategies have not been adopted, and these were identified as the gaps to be covered in order to succeed in LC.
+Development of local content policies (LCP) has become a crucial topic in many developing countries.
+Tanzania is among the countries who has enacted the LCP to ensure effective utilization of the local manpower and resources in the development of the petrulem sector.
+This paper explore the existing challenges encountred in implementing the LCP in Tanzania, in addition the paper outline the efforts and strategies that are undertaken by the Tanzanian authorties to ensure the implementation of local content policy within the oil and gas sector.
+The paper explores as well the differences and similiarties between the LC strategies implemented in Tanzania with LC strategies adopted by most of the resource-rich countries.
+The results presented in this paper are based on a systematic literature review and on interviews.
+The findings suggest that in the Tanzaniaan LC regime, some of the important strategies have not been adopted.
 These include; the assessment of the available local capacity and competences, the design of an effective set of performance metrics for measuring the progress, and the design of an effective supplier development programs.
 Moreover, the study has uncovered critical LC challenges faced in Tanzania.
 These include the uncertified workforce, failure of local firms to comply with health and safety (HSE) standards, absence of a database for the available competence and capacity, inadequate capacity and capability, poor information flow, absence of relevant LCP from other sectors, lack of financial support and infant industries.

 Keywords: Local content, Oil and gas, Local content challenges, Local content strategies, Policy.